NotRealAz/NotRealAz/README.md

 - 👋 Hi, I’m @NotRealAz
 - 👀 I’m interested in Coding.
 Visual Effects Etc.
-- 🌱 I’m currently learning C++.
-VFX.
+- 🌱 I’m currently learning C. VFX.
 UI/UX Design.
-Software Engineering
+Software Engineering and Rust!
 - 💞️ I’m looking to collaborate on Any Projects
 - 📫 How to reach me.
-Discord : NotRealAz
+Discord: NotRealAz
 - 😄 Pronouns: He/Him/Any
 - ⚡ Fun fact: Limits Are Nothing.
 They Are Meant To Stop You But You Can Break Them Easily.